Everything you do is consistent with your self-perception!

-1. Find out what is the self-perception that holds you back? - How?
+1. FIRST: find out what is the self-perception that holds you back.

 Look no further than the results you are getting in your life!

 It might sound harsh but the results you are getting are a reflection of your self-image.
-If you are not getting what you want find the reason within you!
-My video was a reflection of what I believed.
-It doesn’t mean it was bad, it doesn’t mean my clients wouldn’t like it, but I didn’t like it.
-I wasn’t OK with the result due to perception through which I was looking at it.
+If you are not getting what you want, find the reason within you!
+Once, I watched a video of myself that I hated.
+My feelings weren't provoked by reality - it wasn't such bad video, but it triggered me as I could clearly see what I BELIEVED about myself.
+I wasn’t OK with the images due to perception through which I was looking at them.

 The knowledge you will gain from this exercise is in itself a tremendously important factor in successfully dealing with your negative self-perception.
 In my case, only by recognising the problem I was able to see in which situations it was holding me back and start taking decisions different to what my sub-conscious mind would previously lead me to.